pyeventsourcing/eventsourcing/docs/topics/persistence.rst

     date1 = date(2021, 12, 31)
     try:
         data = transcoder.encode(date1)
-    except TypeError:
+    except TypeError as e:
-        pass
+        assert e.args[0] == (
+            "Object of type <class 'datetime.date'> is not serializable. " "Please register a custom transcoding for this type."
+        )
     else:
         raise Exception("shouldn't get here")

 The library's abstract base class :class:`~eventsourcing.persistence.Transcoding` can be subclassed to define custom transcodings for other object types.
+To define a custom transcoding, simply subclass this base class, assign to the class attribute :data:`type` the class transcoded type, and assign a string to the :data:`type`.
+Then define a :func:`~eventsourcing.persistence.Transcoding.encode` that converts an instance of that type to a representation that uses a basic type, and a :func:`~eventsourcing.persistence.Transcoding.decode` method that will convert that representation back to an instance of that type.

 .. code:: python